slink-to-unlock/autosink-data-elt/README.md

     ```
     [pypi]
     username = __token__
-    password = pypi-어쩌고저쩌고 # Replace with your personal API token.
+    password = pypi-어쩌고저쩌고 # Write your personal API token.
     ```
 - This command uses `flit` to push the package to the PyPI public registry.
-- The previously specified name `myproject` (alias) will be uploaded, and anyone in the world can install the package using `python3 -m pip install myproject`.
+- The package uploaded with the name specified earlier as `